-The part-time Teaching English to Speakers of Other Languages (TESOL/TESL) certificate is a postgraduate 140-hour TESL Canada and TESL Ontario approved program.
+The part-time Teaching English to Speakers of Other Languages (TESOL/TESL) certificate is a postgraduate 140-hour TESL Canada and TESL Ontario accredited program.
 It consists of 120 hours of course work plus 10 hours of English as a second language (ESL) classroom observation and a 10-hour teaching practicum.
 The TESL program is designed to be completed in one semester part time - however, students have the flexibility to complete the certificate at their own pace over two or three semesters.
 Courses can be taken in any order except for TSOL 115, which is the last course in the program.
 All observations and practicum teaching are completed in ESL classes at Humber College.

 The certificate program is a hybrid program consisting of both in-class and online classes allowing students to take both at the same time.
 The TESOL Certificate from Humber College provides the necessary training for graduates to teach English as a foreign language (EFL) overseas and ESL in programs across Canada that do not require TESL Ontario or equivalent accreditation.